-The secret to the sweet, juicy flavor of this Peach Blueberry Crisp is to use fresh, ripe, in-season fruit.
-Rustic and comforting, this dessert is super-quick and easy to make—no mixer involved and just 15 minutes of prep!
+The secret to the sweet, juicy flavor of this Peach Blueberry Crisp is using fresh, ripe, in-season fruit.
 The buttery, cinnamon-scented topping provides just the right crunchy contrast to the tart, juicy filling.
-Serve the crisp warm with vanilla ice cream or softly whipped cream—it tastes like summer in every bite!
+I love to serve the crisp warm with vanilla ice cream or softly whipped cream—it tastes like summer in every bite!

 Jump to: